Bleib bei uns, denn es will Abend werden, BWV 6: History and text

 In 1723, Bach was appointed as Thomaskantor (director of church music) in Leipzig, where he was responsible for the music at four churches and for the training and education of boys singing in the Thomanerchor.
 He took office in the middle of the liturgical year, on the first Sunday after Trinity.
 In his first twelve months in office, Bach decided to compose new works for almost all liturgical events, known as his first cantata cycle.
 The year after, he continued that effort, composing chorale cantatas based on Lutheran hymns.
-He kept the format of the chorale cantata cycle until Palm Sunday of 1725, but then repeated an early Easter cantata, Christ lag in Todes Banden, BWV 4, on Easter Sunday, and wrote Bleib bei uns, denn es will Abend werden for Second Day of Easter as the first cantata in that cycle that was not a chorale cantata.
+He kept the format of the chorale cantata cycle until Palm Sunday of 1725, but performed on Easter Sunday both the new Kommt, gehet und eilet, BWV 249, and the early chorale cantata Christ lag in Todes Banden, BWV 4.
+He wrote Bleib bei uns, denn es will Abend werden for Second Day of Easter as the first cantata in his second cantata cycle that was not a chorale cantata.
 The change was possibly due to the loss of a librettist.